yazz/VisualJS/README.md

 ### I'm worried about vendor lock-in - what happens if Visual Javascript goes out of business?
-Visual Javascript is Open Source so you can download the opensource repo or fork the Github repo.
+Visual Javascript is Open Source so you can download the opensource repo or fork the Github repo

 ### I'm worried about vendor lock-in - what happens if Visual Javascript stays in business but I still need to move off?
-Visual Javascript is based on VueJS, HTML, and Javascript so you can slowly migrate to similar technologies in the ecosystem.
+Visual Javascript is based on VueJS, HTML, and Javascript so you can slowly migrate to similar technologies in the ecosystem

 ### I want to write libraries for Visual Javascript - how can I take part in the Visual Javascript community/ecosystem?
-We will be releasing our dev guidelines soon.
+We will be releasing our dev guidelines soon